 The Lidar on Buoy WS149 stopped working on 26 December 2015 due to a technical problem with its Lidar power switch.
 After a long period of mainly unworkable weather conditions, and some delay due to vessel unavailability, the buoy was recovered for repair on 19 January 2016.
+The root cause of the problem was found and measures were taken to prevent it from happen again.

-The buoy was replaced by the spare buoy WS157, which was deployed on 12 February 2016.
-This buoy was recovered for fuel refill and service and swapped with the WS156 on 20 July 2016.
-Data collected during the period 21 August - 21 September 2016 are presented in the data presentation report ref.
-C75339 MPR11 R1.
+The SW Wind Lidar buoy WS157 was deployed at the same location on 12 February 2016.
+This buoy was in successful operation in position until recovery fuel refill and service on 20 July 2016.
+The buoy was then swapped with the WS156.
+Data collected during the period 22 October - 22 November 2016 are presented in the data presentation report ref.
+C75339\MPR13\R1.

-This report presents an evaluation of the wind and wave data collected in the period 21 August - 21 September 2016, comparing the buoy data to data from fixed measurement stations in the area.
+This report presents an evaluation of the wind and wave data collected in the period 22 October - 22 November 2016, comparing the buoy data to data from fixed measurement stations in the area.
 The reference stations used in this report are the Waverider buoy at Schouwenbank (station SCHB) for waves, and a platform with a wind sensor at Vlakte van de Raan (VR) for wind measurements.
 The comparisons are shown in time series and scatter plots.